Star (2hollis album)

-Star is the fourth album by American musician 2hollis.
+Star is the fourth studio album and major-label debut by American musician 2hollis.
 It was released through Interscope Records on April 4, 2025, and was met with positive critical reception.
-Star is an EDM, electropop, and trap album with a more concise style compared to Boy.
+Star is an EDM, electropop, and hyperpop album with a more concise style compared to Boy.

 Background and release

-2hollis released the single "Afraid" (stylized in all lowercase) in January 2024, followed by the single "Style" (stylized in all lowercase) in the following month of February.
+2hollis released the single "Afraid" in January 2025, followed by the single "Style" in the following month of February.
 It was initially teased on Instagram, throughout the month of March.
 On July 30, 2025, he released the music video for "Flash," directed by Noah Dillon.

 Critical reception

-The album received positive reviews from NME, The Observer, and Pitchfork, as well as a mixed review from Slant Magazine.
+Writing for NME, Karen Gwee gave the record a score of 4 out of 5 stars, saying "Star throws us into a universe that feels bleak and cold like its subject, hedonistic and hollow at the same time."
+The Observer's Kitty Empire also gave it a score of 4 out of 5, writing "There are reasons to be wary of Hollis Frazier-Herndon’s charms: this pop mainstream-facing record is made up of the most obnoxious parts of loud genres; race cars zoom and big cats growl through the album’s interstices". and Pitchfork, as well as a mixed review from Slant Magazine.